-Two sides of the property are bordered by paddock where we currently keep two horses.
+Two sides of the property are bordered by paddock where we currently keep three horses.
 For anyone looking for some early morning exercise, a couple of laps around the edge of the paddock will set you up nicely for a Holmhill breakfast.

 Holmhill House dates from around 1760 when the first recorded occupant was Charles Douglas and his family.
 The house was ‘left to him in liferent’ by the Duke of Buccleuch and Queensberry.
 Charles Douglas was Surveyor General of Salt Duties and Chamberlain to the Duke of Buccleuch.
 He was also the son of William Douglas of Fingland, the likely author of ‘Annie Laurie’.

 From 1859, after the last of Douglas’s children died [aged 100], the house was occupied by Dr James Russell and his wife.
 They were great friends of Jane Welsh Carlyle, wife of the philosopher Thomas Carlyle, and well published letter writer in her own right.
 She was a frequent visitor to Holmhill describing it in one of her letters to her husband as the ‘most beautifullest house’.
 Reputedly, Thomas Carlyle himself had a favourite spot in the garden at Holmhill to which he would retire to smoke his long churchwarden pipe.
 Jane Carlyle was also known as "Jenny" and was the subject of this poem by James Leigh Hunt.